stylo-app/stylo/docs/tutorials/MyCrypto-tutorial.md

 Assuming that your Stylo account now has funds, you will be able to send some Ether securely to anyone, without transferring your private key, and without needing any internet connection on your mobile phone.

-- To do so, click on `Stylo` from MyCrypto Desktop app.
+- To do so, click on "Parity Signer" from MyCrypto Desktop app.

 - On your phone, select in the account list the account you want to send funds from of and tap `Show account QR code`.
 - Scan the QR code displayed on your phone with your computer's webcam.
 Make sure the QR code is fully displayed on your mobile's screen.